NahalG/Telling-Stories-with-Data/Finalprojectpart2.md

 6. Call to Action: Given the current scenario teach students to be Tech smart and learn to live with it rather than against it, added a demo of Dall-E to show how images can be created (I created and used 4 images for this presentation).

 Data Visualizations:
-Map
+Map,
-Bar Graphs
+Bar Graphs,
-Word cloud
+Word cloud,
-Dotted Line
+Dotted Line, and
 Line Graph

 # User research